It was my birthday this week and it had be thinking of how Sabbath is a bit like a birthday!

-Birthdays take organising
+Birthdays take organizing

 This was my first lock down birthday, and my family did an AMAZING job of making it special for me.